philipturner/swift-colab/Documentation/MagicCommands.md

 # Magic Commands

+> Some of this documentation is a work in progress.

 The Swift kernel has various built-in commands for downloading dependencies and interacting with the operating system.
 These commands start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
 They take the role of inline Shell commands in Python notebooks, which start with `!`.

 - [Syntax](#syntax)